-- 1 In the color control area of the toolbox, double-click one of the following: - ' Main color swatch 🍙 - Secondary color swatch - Secondary color swatch - 2 Move the color slider to set the range of colors displayed in the color selection area. - 3 Click in the color selection area to choose a color.
+- 1 In the color control area of the toolbox, double-click one of the following: - Main color swatch

+- Secondary color swatch - 2 Move the color slider to set the range of colors displayed in the color selection area. - 3 Click in the color selection area to choose a color.